Real Estate Investment through Qualified Opportunity Zones

 When a taxpayer realizes a capital gain, the option is now available to rollover that income into a QOF.
 Once in a QOF, specific requirements must be met, including a minimum investment of at least 90% of the fund’s assets into the QOZ property.
 There are several assets that qualify as QOZ property.
 One of these assets is a secondary investment into a QOZ business; this essentially sets up a two-tiered structure which has several advantages to the taxpayer and creates extraordinary flexibility.
 As the QOF continues to meet the requirements and maintains compliance, taxpayers will take advantage of the before-mentioned incentives.

-Not only does investment in Qualified Opportunity Zones bring financial savings to taxpayers, it also has the potential to have a tremendously positive impact within communities across the country.
+Not only does investment in Qualified Opportunity Zones bring financial savings to taxpayers, but it also has the potential to have a tremendously positive impact within communities across the country.
 To find out more about the utilization of Qualified Opportunity Zones and other real estate tax credits, join experts Tim Klimchock and Ryan Luckenbaugh on their upcoming webinar.